 As the route nears St Andrews be aware that the road can be busier and there is no pavement.
 At Craigtoun Country Park the path meanders through the woodlands, so be sure to look out for waymarkers as the park can be busy.
 This long-distance trail joins the Lade Braes.
 This is a popular walk following the route of an old mill lade with a history stretching back to the middle ages.
 The walk is about 1.5 miles (2.5 km) long and runs from Little Carron on Hepburn Gardens to Lade Braes Lane at Madras College.

-The Waterless Way and the Coal Road have guided travellers to and from Ceres for centuries.
-For Medieval pilgrims, Ceres was the last overnight stop before St Andrews.
-Having journeyed on foot across miles of boggy, uneven ground, on constant high alert for robbers or worse, it is worth taking a moment to imagine how the weary travellers may have felt at this point.
+The Waterless Way and the Coal Road guided travellers to and from Ceres for centuries.
+Ceres was the last overnight stop for medieval pilgrims before St Andrews.
+Imagine how weary they would have felt after traversing on foot across miles of boggy, uneven ground, on constant high alert for robbers or worse.

-The current parish church was built in the 1500s on the site of an earlier church, where the pilgrims may have offered prayers or received a blessing for their onward journey.
-As morning broke, the pilgrims would have regrouped and begun the final leg of their journey, straining their eyes for that first glimpse of the tall spires and towers of St Andrews.
+The current parish church was built in the 1500s on the site of an earlier church.
+This is where the pilgrims may have offered prayers or received a blessing for their onward journey.
+As morning broke, the pilgrims would have regrouped and begun the final leg of their journey, straining their eyes for that first glimpse of St Andrews’ tall spires and towers.

 ‘In that place (St Andrews) by the touch of the relics, many astounding miracles were worked and are worked to this day … the blind from their mother’s womb received their sight, the dumb were made to speak, the lame to walk, and all who piously bespoke the favour of the apostle, were immediately, by God’s mercy healed from the sickness that possessed them.’
 (Excerpt from Chronica Gentis Scotorum, c.1260)